 Patricia and I are adjusting to traveling as two adults, not grandma and grandchild.
 Teresa and I covered this transition a couple of years ago.
 It’s not so different…well it is but maybe that’s another post.

 Meanwhile this funkily charming apartment is on the waterfront (St. Lawrence river or a tributary?
-We’ll find out.) and there’s an amusement part out there and seemingly hundreds of restaurants and souvenir shops…playground for the hoi polloi…whatever are classy people like us doing here?
+We’ll find out.) and there’s an amusement park out there and seemingly hundreds of restaurants and souvenir shops…playground for the hoi polloi…whatever are classy people like us doing here?

 BACK TO YESTERDAY.